cerniykino/test-project/README.md

 ## Query Parameters

 + url - from which URL you want to parse XML data
-+ currency - filter depend on currency
++ currency - filtering based on currency
-+ minRate - minimal rate for filter data
++ minRate - minimal rate(exchange) for data filtering
-+ maxRate - maximal rate for filter data
++ maxRate - maximal rate(exchange) for data filtering